TotomInc/vue-blaze-slider/README.md

 <script setup lang="ts">
 import { BlazeSlider, BlazeSlide, BlazePagination } from "vue-blaze-slider";
-// CSS imports are important for basic usage, do not skip this part.
+// CSS import is important for basic usage, do not skip this part or it won't work.
-// It comes with minimal styling, you can override it with your own. import "blaze-slider/dist/blaze.css";
-import "vue-blaze-slider/dist/style.css";
+// You can easily extend the default styles. import "vue-blaze-slider/dist/style.css";
 </script>
 ```